-If you decide to start living a more self-sufficient lifestyle, it's easy to fail if you try to do it all at once.
-For urban homesteaders and authors Erik Knutzen and Kelly Coyne, authors of the upcoming book Making It: Radical Home Ec for a Post-Consumer World (Rodale, 2011), say it took them years of gradually transitioning into the urban homesteading lifestyle, and caution against doing too much too soon.
+If you decide to start living a more self-sufficient lifestyle, know that it's easy to fail if you try to do it all at once.
+Urban homesteaders and authors Erik Knutzen and Kelly Coyne, coauthors of Making It: Radical Home Ec for a Post-Consumer World, say it took them years of gradually transitioning into the urban homesteading lifestyle and caution against doing too much too soon.
 "Planting a small vegetable garden—no more than 4 feet by 8 feet—in a raised bed is a great way for beginners to start," says Knutzen.
 "Don't try to grow all your own food in the first year!
 Start small, add compost each season, and pay attention to the quality of your soil.
 Use a drip [watering] system on a timer.
 As you gain experience, expand."
-(If you don't have a vegetable garden, start planning now for next spring, or try to sneak in a few late-season crops this year.)
+If you're new to urban homesteading, try the 6 Strategies For Urban Vegetable Gardening to help get you started.

 Even if you grow a considerable amount of what you need in your own vegetable garden, finding time to preserve the extras to last into the winter months can be a challenge at times.
 So if canning tomatoes doesn't qualify for a spot on your packed Outlook calendar, try this—find someone in your community who prepares food and offer half of your bounty in exchange for half of the prepped product.
 For instance, Patricia Foreman, author of Backyard Market Gardening, hands over her garden tomatoes to a local chef friend, who turns it into a tasty salsa supply they share.
 Excess fruit?
 Find someone in your neighborhood who makes wine or jelly, and supply her with your fruit in exchange for some of the finished product.

 Related: 3 Super Simple Ways To Preserve Garden Tomatoes